|

 Gary

-has been teaching Web design, multimedia production,advertising
+has taught Web design, multimedia production,advertising

-Department for the past 8 years.
-However he recently retired from classroom teaching to devote more time to his passions of photography and film making.
-Gary is the Web Master, Media Designer and Public
+Department.
+However he retired from classroom teaching to devote more time to his passions of photography and film making.
+Gary is also retired from the Dubuque Community School District where he won several national awards for cable television and web based communication productions.
+Visit

 Visual